MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **To set up security for viewing data connections and Microsoft Excel reports:**

 1. Create new local groups on the server where the data connections and Microsoft Excel reports are deployed.
-For more information, refer to *Chapter 40, “Excel report deployment,”* and your Windows Server documentation.
+For more information, refer to *Chapter 40, "Excel report deployment,"* and your Windows Server documentation.

 1. Assign each local group to the default SQL Server fixed database role that